freifunk-berlin/berlin.freifunk.net/README.md

 The website is deployed automatically via GitHub actions.
 The main branch is at [berlin.freifunk.net](https://berlin.freifunk.net).
 The other branches could be accessed via `dev.berlin.freifunk.net/<BRANCH_NAME>/`.

 The actions are defined in `.github/workflows` and could be configured with [GitHub variables and secrets](https://github.com/freifunk-berlin/berlin.freifunk.net/settings/secrets/actions).
 The configurations for the production and development webserver are in the `apache` directory.

+## Data fetching

+To display up to date information, we fetch and generate some data during the build process.
+These informations are available as shortcodes for the content and as partials for the templates.
+They are used at various places of the website.

+- Nodecount (ff-community api)
+- Lastchange (ff-community api)